 Proton pump inhibitors (PPIs) like Prilosec also reduce stomach acid, but are typically stronger than H2RAs.
 Side effects of these medications include:

 - abdominal pain

 Both PPIs and H2 drugs are typically used to treat peptic ulcers.
-If the bacterium H. pylori are the cause of the ulcers, these drugs are used in combination with antibiotics, such as clarithromycin and amoxicillin.
+If the bacteria H. pylori are the cause of ulcers, these drugs are used in combination with antibiotics, such as clarithromycin and amoxicillin.

 - Eat smaller meals throughout the day.